mendersoftware/mender-docs/04.Artifacts/07.State-scripts/docs.md

 **There are no arguments passed to the scripts.**
 **If a script returns 0 Mender proceeds, but if it returns 1 the update is aborted and rolled back.
 All other return codes are reserved for future use by Mender and should not be used.**

+## Retry-later functionality

+State scripts are allowed to return a specific error code, in order to rerun at a later time.
+Thus if a script returns the error code '21', the client will sleep for a default time of one minute, or for a user-specified interval 'StateScriptRetryTimeoutSeconds', which can be set in the mender config.
+Also note that scripts are not allowed to retry infinitely.
+Either a standard max window of thirty minutes is allocated to each script, or this can be configured manually by using the mender config variable 'StateScriptRetryIntervalSeconds'.

 ## Example use cases